A Brief History of Elephant Seals at Point Reyes

-After being absent for more than 150 years, elephant seals returned to sandy pocket beaches on the south side of the Point Reyes Headlands in the early 1970s.
+After being absent for more than 150 years, northern elephant seals returned to sandy pocket beaches on the south side of the Point Reyes Headlands in the early 1970s.
 In 1981, the first breeding pair was discovered near Chimney Rock.
-Since then, researchers have found that the colony is growing at a dramatic annual average rate of 32%.
+Between 1988 and 1993, the population grew at a dramatic annual average rate of 32%.
 Since 1993, the average growth rate has slowed to 8–9% per year.
 Fanning out from their initial secluded south-facing beaches of the headlands, the seals have since expanded to beaches which are not as remote, including, after 2019, Drakes Beach adjacent to the Kenneth C. Patrick Visitor Center.

-From the Overlook you can witness the fascinating behavior of these animals, including male dominance contests, birthing of pups and the interactions of mothers and pups.
-You will hear the distinctive vocalizations of females, pups and the powerful trumpeting of the adult males (bulls) which can be heard for over a mile.
+From the Elephant Seal Overlook, you can witness the fascinating behavior of these animals, including male dominance contests, birthing of pups, and the interactions of mothers and pups.
+You will hear the distinctive vocalizations of females and pups, as well as the powerful trumpeting of the adult males (referred to as "bulls"), which can be heard for over a mile.

 Check out our Weekly Elephant Seal updates to learn the latest news.